0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

   Description: ```A hacker managed to send a malicious PDF file to NullzCorp's CEO, the file was executed and the hacker was able to get into the machine.
 Can you recover the IP of the hacker's machine?```

-  Okayو so we have a malicious PDF file, which has the flag.
+  Okay, so we have a malicious PDF file, which has the flag.
 We need to see the injected code into the PDF file, to do so we can use multiple tools such as ```pdf-parser```, ```ppdf``` but none of them will be useful beyond that.
 The tool we need to use is called [PDF stream dumper](http://sandsprite.com/blogs/index.php?uid=7&pid=57)

   Downloading the tool, and opening the file in it we will notice something interesting.